umbraco/UmbracoDocs/14/umbraco-cms/tutorials/add-google-authentication.md

 To use an external login provider such as Google on your Umbraco CMS project, you have to implement a couple of new classes:

-* A custom-named configuration class.
+* A custom-named BackOfficeExternalLoginProvider configuration class.
-* A static extension class.
+* A custom-named GoogleOptions configuration class.
+* A Composer to tie it all together.
+* [WIP] An umbraco backoffice extension with optional custom element.

 You can create these files in a location of your choice.
-In this tutorial, the files will be added to an `ExternalUserLogin/GoogleAuthentication` folder.
+In this tutorial, the files will be added to an `ExternalUserLogin/GoogleAuthentication` folder for the c# classes.
+And `\App_Plugins\my-auth-providers` for the frontend registration

 1. Create a new class:`GoogleBackOfficeExternalLoginProviderOptions.cs`.
 2. Add the following code to the file: